Poppy Gustafsson, Baroness Gustafsson

 Poppy Clare Veronica Gustafsson, Baroness Gustafsson, (born 24 August 1982), is a British businesswoman and Labour Party life peer who served as Minister of State for Investment from 2024 to 2025.

 Early life and education

-Gustafsson was born Poppy Clare Veronica Prentis on 24 August 1982 in the United Kingdom, to John and Gilly Prentis.
+Gustafsson was born Poppy Clare Veronica Prentis on 24 August 1982 in Huntingdon, to John and Gilly Prentis.
 Her father ran an agricultural-sales business, and her mother was a journalist for Farmers Weekly.
 Growing up in Huntingdon, Cambridgeshire, she attended Hinchingbrooke School.
 She gained a Bachelor of Science (BSc) degree in mathematics from the University of Sheffield in 2003 before studying for an accountancy qualification at Deloitte, qualifying as a chartered accountant in 2006.